OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 For more information about the types of activities that we track, see the [Office 365 developer subscription terms of use](terms-and-conditions.md).

 ## What's included in the Office 365 developer subscription?
+If you created your subscription after August 25, 2019, you have a Microsoft 365 E5 Developer subscription with 25 user licenses.
+Customers who joined the program before August 25, 2019, have an Office 365 E3 Developer subscription.

-Your developer subscription includes the following:
+The Office 365 E3 Developer subscription includes the following:

 - [Exchange Online (Plan 2)](https://products.office.com/exchange/compare-microsoft-exchange-online-plans)
 - [Flow for Office 365](https://flow.microsoft.com/pricing/)